Mardzy/infomentum-test/method.md

 ### 7. Build out Donation section
 ### 8. Build out Footer
 ### 9. Build out functions to handle donation widget
+### 10. Start App
+Using the terminal, navigate to the root of the app.
+Type npm start, and the browser will open the app.